Check out our article to learn how to use LinkedIn to find a job.

 You can also use LinkedIn to find people you don’t know.
 When you are applying to a job, search on LinkedIn for a technical recruiter or senior member of the team so that you can send an email along with your application.
 We call this reverse recruiting.

 Choose someone who has something in common with you.
 Maybe you went to the same university, participated in similar organizations, lived in the same town, or were interested in the same things professionally or personally.
-These connections will help your cold outreach feel warmer and increase the likelihood that they respond and move your application forward.
+These connections will help your cold email feel warmer.
+They also increase the likelihood that they respond and move your application forward.
 Find their email address using tools like Clearbit, Leadfinder, or guessing and checking.
+We have also compiled a list of recruiter email addresses from top tech companies like Facebook, Google, Apple, and more to help you get your emails to the right people.

-You can also make use of x-ray searches to find these contacts on LinkedIn more quickly.
+You can also message the recruiter on LinkedIn to let them know you that you just applied for a role.
+Or, make use of x-ray searches to find these contacts on LinkedIn more quickly.
 These aggregate the LinkedIn profiles that you want into one Google search and then you can just click through for each one.
 This is an example you can edit to fit what you are looking for:

 site:linkedin.com (“college recruiter” OR “university recruiter” OR “technical recruiter”) AND (“engineer” OR “engineers” OR “Python”) AND “Texas”

 LinkedIn has a really robust job board, so it is definitely a good place to start your search.
-Most of the big companies post their jobs on this board and there are good filter options that you should use to make your board more narrow.
+Most of the big companies post their jobs on this board and there are good filter options that you should use to narrow down your results.
 For example, if you search “software engineer” in San Francisco you will receive over 24k results, which can be very overwhelming.

 Instead, filter the results so you only have to comb through opportunities that are good matches: